Shorinji Kempo: Embu

-Embu is a combination of hokei (organized patterns of goho and juho techniques) which has 6 sections.
+Embu is a combination of hokei (organised patterns of goho and juho techniques) which has 6 sections.

 It is similar to "kata", except that two or more people participate.
 Embu is performed in the court, in the gym, at a Taikai or other ceremonial occasions.
 In these patterns one kenshi takes the part of attacker (kōsha 攻者) and one acts as defender (shusha 守者); they then change roles and repeat the technique.
 After the set form technique the kenshi perform ren-han-ko (連反攻: a series of offence after defence) which is a free form counter-attack which continues until the original attacker successfully blocks/parries and counters.
 The juho techniques are followed by katame (pinning techniques) or kime (finishing techniques with various hand strikes or kicks to nerve points).

 Embu start with gassho-rei and are performed usually in kumi embu (pair), tandoku embu (single) and dantai embu (6 or 8 in a group).

 Initially, there was no regulation in performing embu.
 Nowadays, it is rated out of 5 (sometimes 3 at preliminary selection) judges having 60 points each for the 6 sections and 40 points each for other factors for comprehensiveness.
 The maximum possible total of 300 points can be achieved after eliminating the highest and the lowest scores when 5 judges are judging.
 Kumi-embu and dantai-embu are performed within a time limit of between one and a half to two minutes.

 The most famous embu pair was Masuomi Nakano and Toshio Misaki whose embu was said to have impressed Doshin So.